simp/simp-doc/docs/getting_started_guide/Installing_SIMP_using_r10k.rst

 Open Source
 ~~~~~~~~~~~

-Because SIMP will manage the puppetserver, just include the following classes:
+To manage the puppetserver, include the following classes:

 * ``simp``
 * ``simp::server``